jov58/watermeter-home-assistant/README.md

 You have to mount the proxity sensor the right way on your water meter.
 See [this page](https://www.home-assistant.io/docs/energy/water/) to start and find more mounting examples.
 Connect the LJ12A3 to the 5V, GND and GPIO 0 pins of the ESP8266.
 Change the code if you use another GPIO pin.

 ### Exposed entities
-+ Sensors: 'Consumption', 'Flow Rate'
++ Sensors: `Consumption`, `Flow Rate`
-+ Configuration: 'Restart'
++ Configuration: `Restart`
-+ Diagnostic: 'IP address', 'Uptime'
++ Diagnostic: `IP address`, `Uptime`
-+ Services: 'restore', 'set'
++ Services: `restore`, `set`

 ### Concept
-The sensor 'Consumption' should follow the real water meter reading as precisely as possible, even after reboots.
-'Consumption' should also be easily adjustable from Home Assistant UI.
-To establish both, the code relies on two automations in Home Assistant for persistent values and an input_number and SET button in Home Assistant for adjustments.
+The value of `Consumption` should represent the real water meter reading as precisely as possible, even after reboots or power failures. `Consumption` should also be easily adjustable from the Home Assistant UI.
+To establish both, the ESPHome code relies on three automations, two input_numbers and one input_button in Home Assistant.
+Two automations and one input_number to preserve `Consumption` during reboots, one input_number and input_button to adjust `Consumption`.

 ### Setup
 ***It's best to let the watermeter have a constant value during setup, so try not to use water while setting it all up.***

 + Prepare the hardware, upload the ESPHome code and wait until it's online
-+ Add the discovered device to Home Assistant
++ Add the discovered device `watermeter` to Home Assistant
 + Add the necessary automations and helpers to Home Assistant
 + Add an entities card to Home Assistant
-+ Set 'New Consumption', press Set New Consumption and use some water to confirm.
++ Set `New Consumption` to the real water meter reading, press `Set New Consumption` and use some water to confirm.
-+ Reboot and use some water to confirm.
++ Press `Reboot device` and use some water to confirm.

 **TO DO:** _'Consumption' has the correct value but is shown as_ `unknown` _right after boot, some water use is necessary to get the first reading.
 Haven't sorted this out yet, ideas are welcome!_